anagrosch/fl_lstm_rnn/server_side/README.md

 #### Redistribute Aggregated Results to Clients

-Server gets aggregated results from local file `final_weights.pkl` and sends the data to each client address provided in local file `client_info.pkl`.
+Server gets aggregated results from local file `/outputs/final_weights.pkl` and sends the data to each client address provided in local file `client_info.pkl`.

 Must change `server_ip` to IP address or hostname of server.